OctopusDeploy/docs/docs/installation/index.md

 Click **Open in browser** to launch the **Octopus Web Portal** and log in using the authentication details you set up during the configuration process.

-The **Octopus Web Portal**  is where you'll manage your infrastructure, projects, access the built-in repository, and deploy your software from.
+The **Octopus Web Portal**  is where you'll manage your infrastructure, projects, access the built-in repository, and manage your releases and deployments.

 ## Troubleshooting